permguard/permguard/site/content/docs/overview/introduction-to-permguard.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-`PermGuard` is an Open Source Authorization Provider for cloud-native, edge, and multi-tenant apps, decoupled from application code and leveraging `Policy-as-Code` for centralized, scalable permission management.
+`Permguard` is an Open Source Authorization Provider for cloud-native, edge, and multi-tenant apps, decoupled from application code and leveraging `Policy-as-Code` for centralized, scalable permission management.

 {{< callout context="note" icon="info-circle" >}}
 The decoupling between the authorization layer and the application code enables the administration of roles and permissions without requiring any changes to the application code.